 16 '"After this I will return and will again build the tabernacle of David which has fallen down.
 And I will again build its ruins and set it up,

-17 So that the residue of men and all the Gentiles upon whom my name is called may seek after the Lord," says the Lord who does all these things.'
+17 So that the remnant of men and all the Gentiles upon whom my name is called may seek after the Lord," says the Lord who does all these things.'

 18 Known to God are all his works from the beginning of the world.
 19 Therefore, my judgment is that we do not trouble those from among the Gentiles who turn to God, 20 But that we write to them that they abstain from pollutions of idols, from lewdness, from things strangled, and from blood.
 21 For Moses of old time has in every city those who preach him, being read in the synagogues every sabbath."

 22 Then it pleased the apostles and elders, with the whole church, to send chosen men of their own company to Antioch with Paul and Barnabas, namely, Judas surnamed Barsabas and Silas, chief men among the brothers.
 23 And they wrote letters by their hand after this manner: "The apostles, elders, and brothers send greeting to the brothers who are of the Gentiles in Antioch, Syria, and Cilicia.
 24 Because we have heard that some who went out from us have troubled you with words, subverting your souls, saying, 'You must be circumcised and keep the law,' to whom we gave no such commandment, 25 It seemed good to us, being assembled with one accord, to send chosen men to you with our beloved Barnabas and Paul, 26 Men who have hazarded their lives for the name of our Lord Jesus Christ.
 27 We have therefore sent Judas and Silas, who will also tell you the same things by mouth.
 28 For it seemed good to the Holy Spirit, and to us, to lay upon you no greater burden than these necessary things: 29 That you abstain from things offered to idols, from blood, from things strangled, and from lewdness—which if you keep yourselves from you will do well.
 Farewell."